SMosegaard/cds-vis/assignments/assignment-1/README.md

 In contrast, the pretrained pipeline presents a more sophisticated solution by using advanced deep learning techniques.
 By extracting high-level features from images and utilizing a classification algorithm, it can recognize similarities and identify subtle variations between complex images.
 Naturally, this method also has limitations, as it is more computationally heavy and time-consuming.

-In conclusion, the first method is less computationally heavy, but struggles to accurately capture subtle differences between objects in complex images, as it only extracts color distributions.
+In conclusion, the first method is less computationally heavy, but struggles to accurately capture differences between objects in complex images, as it only extracts color distributions.
 The sencond method has enhanced performance and is capable of extracting complex featureas as edges, shapes, and textures, however at the cost of increased computational resources.

 The image search algorithm can be applied to numerous image datasets.
-The choice between the two methods depends on the specific application: if the data is simple and one just wants a general trends within a dataset, method one might be sufficient.
+The choice between the two methods depends on the specific application.
+If the data is simple and one just wants a general trends within a dataset, method one might be sufficient.
 Contrary, method two probably is preferred if the data is more complex.